9 Things Not to Get Wrong When Travelling In Convoy

-Don’t forget that just because you are in a convoy, it doesn’t mean that you own the road.
+Don’t forget that just because you are in a convoy, it doesn’t mean you own the road.

 Guidance on convoys provided by the Queensland government states “If you are a member of a …. convoy, don’t travel too close together.
 Other road users will become frustrated if they are unable to overtake safely.
 The law requires caravans and other large vehicles, outside a built-up area, leave at least 60m between each other.
 The distance is 200m in a road train area”. (source: www.qld.gov.au)

 Finally, and above all else, always try to resist saying something like “Mercy sakes alive, looks like we’ve got us a convoy”. (apologies to C.W.
 McCall – “Convoy”)